EAST CANADA – SCHOLARSHIPS/AWARDS

-CANADIAN AWARD IN AVIATION: In 1974 Canadian Ninety-Nines established the Canadian Award in Aviation to promote aviation within Canada.
-For the past forty years, individual Ninety-Nines and friends of the Canadian Ninety-Nines have contributed funds to provide an annual award of $1,000 – 2,000 to registered Canadian charitable organizations whose activities promote, improve or preserve aviation and aeronautics in Canada.
+CANADIAN AWARD IN AVIATION: In 1974, the First Canadian Chapter, Ninety-Nines, established the Canadian Award in Aviation to promote aviation within Canada.
+Individual 99s and friends of the Canadian 99s have contributed enough funds to provide an annual award of approximately $2,000 to organizations whose activities promote, improve or preserve aviation and aeronautics in Canada.
+Individual Ninety-Nines do not qualify to receive this award.
 The award allows our women pilots to promote aviation through other organizations.
-Individuals and Ninety-Nines do not qualify to receive this award.-

 GOVERNOR’S SERVICE AWARD: The East Canada Section’s Governor’s Service Award was introduced in 1995 by then Governor, Joy Parker Blackwood, to recognize, on an annual basis, one member of the East Canada Section 99s for her outstanding and continuing contributions to the 99s and general aviation.

 WEST CANADA – SCHOLARSHIPS/AWARDS

 WEST CANADA SCHOLARSHIP:

 - WCS Scholarship is open to non-pilots and non-99s as well.
 It is also to support any female in aviation or contributing to aviation, including research, AME, etc.